2010–11 Czech Cup

-The 2010–11 Czech Cup was the eighteenth season of the annual football knock-out tournament of the Czech Republic.
-It began on 18 July 2010 with the preliminary round and concluded with the final on 25 May 2011.
+The 2010–11 Czech Cup was the 18th edition of the annual football knockout tournament organized by the Czech Football Association of the Czech Republic.
+It began on 18 July 2010 with the preliminary round and ended with the final on 25 May 2011.

+Mladá Boleslav prevailed in Stadion v Jiráskově ulici, Jihlava at the 25 May 2011 Cupdefeating Sigma Olomouc, under a penalty score of 4–3.
+5,430 in attendance.

 Teams

 Preliminary round

 The Preliminary round took place on 18 July 2010.